Last Updated on

 - A selection of excellent kid-friendly nature documentaries

 - Mic.com has compiled a list of 11 powerful Netflix documentaries that will change how you think about the planet.
-However, please note most of the films on this list I would recommend for girls 12 years or older, due the weighty subject matter and visual content.
+However, please note that most of the films on this list I would recommend for girls 12 years or older, due the weighty subject matter and visual content.

-- See what other young people are doing secure the “legal right to a stable climate and healthy atmosphere” in these short films from Our Children’s Trust.
+- See what other young people are doing to secure the “legal right to a stable climate and healthy atmosphere” in these short films from Our Children’s Trust.

 - Sometimes fiction is our first introduction to real-life issues.
 Watching Bambi and Fern Gully as a young girl greatly inspired my passion for environmental conservation.
 Try watching one of these family-friendly movies with environmental themes with your troop and then discuss the real-life problems they touch on (deforestation, global climate change, ecosystem disruption, biodiversity, recycling, etc).